 The lithe elf placed her finger on the picture, tracing the floors.
 Her head shook as she dismissed each room until her fingertip landed on the image titled ‘The Library.’
 As she traced the best route to her destination, her smirk widened, flashing her toothy smile at the building’s diagram.

-Her hands ran up her arms, shifting the position of the shawl and tripping another spell which caused her skin tone to lighten and her clothing’s hue turn gray.
+Her hands ran up her arms, shifting the position of the shawl and tripping another spell which lightened the hue of her skin and shifted her clothing’s to a dull gray.
 As she melted into the shadows, Taitha spun on her heels and started walking through the arch leading into the primary section of the museum.
 She twisted her way through various hallways as she sought her prize.

 When she entered ‘The Library’, she paused and studied the mystical tomes.
 While Taitha walked around the railing, she traced the spine of each volume, and her eyes sparkled.
 She stopped when she came to the staircase and allowed her fingers to linger on a book’s cover.
-She took a deep inhalation, letting the scent of the parchment fill her nose.
+Tiatha took a deep breath, letting the parchment’s scent fill her nose.
 Reluctantly, Taitha tore her fingertips away from the tome and marched down the elegant marble stairs, heading straight for the pedestal in the middle of the room.

 Taitha placed her palms on opposite sides of the glass box and closed her eyes.
-As the words spilled from her lips, purple energy rose from her extremities and spiraled around her arms.
-As her chanting increased, her eyelids started glowing a pale gold, and the violet lightning shot through the case, wrapping around the jewel sitting on an ornate pillow.
+With every syllable that tumbled past her lips, purple energy rose from her extremities and spiraled around her arms.
+As her chanting increased, her eyelids started glowing a pale gold, and violet lightning shot through the case, wrapping around the jewel sitting on an ornate pillow.
 Taitha pulled her hands closer to her chest, and a ghostly version of the gem emerged.
-The copy soared towards her along flickering tendrils attached to her extended fingers.
+The copy soared towards her along with flickering tendrils attached to her fingertips.
 The energy connecting the two stones glared brightly, and the translucent duplicate under the glass faded until it disappeared while the stone hanging in the air solidified.

-“You truly are remarkable,” a voice declared, destroying the silence in the museum.
+“You truly are remarkable,” a voice said, shattering the silence filling the museum.

 Taitha gripped the crystal in her left hand while her other traced a pattern on its largest face.
-The instant it vanished, she spun towards the source, raising her fingers to her neck.
+The instant it vanished, she spun towards the interloper, raising her fingers to her neck.
 She licked her lips and rolled her eyes.
-“Why did the council send a Hunter after me?”
+“Why did the council send a hunter after me?”

 “When the council forced me out, they declared I’d never receive that label, Hunter.”